The data has started to roll in, and I’ve noticed a number of issues arising. I will try to address them here.

 Clearly there’s a lot of nonsense here.
 But the median number of self-contradictory clicks was exactly 1.
 Let’s take a look at the distribution.
 My guess is a small number of people accounted for the bulk of the wrong clicks.

-count(wrong) %>%
+clean count(wrong) %>%

 formatAsTable